webexpress-framework/WebExpress/doc/development_guide.md

 |Business administrator |Business configuration of the application.
 For example, the business administrator can define access rights (except system administration) of the entities.
 |System administrator   |Technical configuration of the system.
 For example, the system administrator can install or update a new application.

-In addition to the listed standard roles, self-defined roles from definition classes can be provided.
+In addition to the predefined standard roles, custom roles can also be created by defining them in dedicated classes.
+The example below demonstrates how to define a custom role using the `IIdentityRole` interface and associate it with a specific permission:

 ```csharp
 [Name("myRole")]